Resolutions 101, Trauma-Informed Advocacy, and Engagement & Equity: Anti-Oppressive Framework for Stewards – Kamloops

 • Develop and apply a framework for anti-oppressive practice in their own work

-Apply for this course below.
-Application deadline: Thursday, October 16, 2025 at 4 PM Pacific
+Thanks for your interest in this course below.
+The application deadline of Thursday, October 16, 2025 at 4 PM Pacific has now passed.

 Catchment: Southern Interior